Arterial roads in metropolitan Phoenix: Route description

 Starting from east, the road begins in Apache Junction in Pinal County, named Baseline Avenue and is a small segment of thoroughfare in a residential neighborhood at the foothills of the Superstition Mountains.
 The route picks up again and runs due westward, running parallel to US 60.
 At the Maricopa County border, the road enters Mesa and is named Baseline Road.
 It becomes a major arterial road as it passes through Gilbert and Tempe.
 In Tempe, it intersects Loop 101 and then Interstate 10.
 Continuing, the road runs through south Phoenix and the major arterial segment of the road terminates in the Gila River Indian Community, approximately where the Salt River joins the Gila River.

 The road reappears on the other side of the Gila River at an orthogonal junction with Perryville Rd. as CR-85 and continues westward through central Buckeye.
 From there, it continues through farmland in western Maricopa county in various non-continuous segments.
 The segment of Baseline Road farthest west in Maricopa County is just past 547th Avenue.

-Due to the ease of navigation on this extremely long route, as well as the significant number of municipalities that the route encompasses, it is a favorite street for those electing not to use Phoenix's many freeways such as I-10 and US 60.